School Social Work License

 - SW 564 Social Work in Schools

-- ELP 581 US and Oregon School Law and Policy (Offered summer term online and winter term and can count as an elective.)
+- ELP 581 US and Oregon School Law and Policy (Offered through the School of Education)

-- SW 588 Social Work with Children, Adolescents, and Families (Required for students in the Clinical and PLCO concentrations only.
+- SW 563 Social Work with Children, Adolescents, and Families (Required for students in the Clinical and PLCO concentrations only.)

 - Field Requirements:

 - Students pursuing a school social work license must complete a fingerprinting form with TSPC prior to beginning their school based field placement.
-The PA-1 form with TSPC within the first month of field or by November 1.
+The PA-1 form is no longer required.